Passing a value from the parent Job to the child Job is a common real world requirement. This article serves as a best practice guide.

 The following environment was used to create the suggested procedure.

 Create a Job called ParentJob.
 The Job design is as follows.
-(You will configure tRunJob in the Third Step).
+(You will configure tRunJob in the configuration step).

 Create a child Job.
 Call it ChildJob.

-Drag and drop a tJava from the Palette to the Job editor.
-On the tJava component, type in the following Java code:
+Drag and drop a tJava component from the Palette to the Job editor.
+In the tJava component, type in the following Java code:

-Open the Contexts viewer, define two context variables: name and scope, as follows:
+Open the Contexts viewer, and define two context variables: name and scope, as follows:

-Return back to the parent Job, configure the tRunJob component as seen below:
+Return to the parent Job, configure the tRunJob component as follows:

 Execute the Job ParentJob.
 The following results will print to the console:

 Starting job ParentJob at 11:38 12/12/2011. [statistics] connecting to socket on port 3768 [statistics] connected Hello Shong, you get 98 points in this exam!
 Hello Ross, you get 90 points in this exam!
 Hello Tom, you get 55 points in this exam!
 Hello Patrick, you get 99 points in this exam!
 Hello Pedro, you get 90 points in this exam! [statistics] disconnected Job ParentJob ended at 11:38 12/12/2011. [exit code=0]

 The most important technical point is using the context variable, defined in the child Job, to pass a value from parent Job to child Job.